arungudelli/angularjswiki/content/en/angular/how-to-detect-route-change-in-angular-with-examples/index.md

 +++
 title = "How to detect route change in Angular with examples" subtitle = "detect change in url route Angular" summary ="Steps to detect route change in Angular.
 1. Import Router, Event, NavigationStart, NavigationEnd, NavigationError from '@angular/router'.
 2. And inject router in the constructor.3.
 Subscribe to the NavigationStart, NavigationEnd, NavigationError events of the router.
-4. detect the change in URL route by accessing NavigationEnd's url or NavigationStart's url property" keywords=["detect route change angular,angular NavigationStart,angular NavigationEnd"] date="2021-08-06T01:01:05+0000" lastmod="2021-08-06T00:00:00+0000"
+4. Detect the change in URL route in NavigationStart's subscribe method" keywords=["detect route change angular,angular NavigationStart,angular NavigationEnd"] date="2021-08-06T01:01:05+0000" lastmod="2021-08-06T00:00:00+0000"